 In fact, CBD is a real liver enzyme monopolizer.
-Once CBD enters the liver, it takes up nearly all of its P450 enzyme-processing capability, so to speak, inhibiting the liver's ability to break down any other hepatically metabolized drugs.
+Once CBD enters the liver, the cannabinoid takes up nearly all of its P450 enzyme-processing capability, so to speak.
+In this way, it keeps the liver from breaking down any other hepatically-metabolized drugs.

 This can affect how these medicines work—read on for more about that.

-The duration of CBD's effect is pretty unpredictable, at least based on the current body of research.
+The duration of CBD's effect in the liver is pretty unpredictable, at least based on the current body of research.
 It seems that many external influencers can ultimately lead to a shorter or longer monopolization of the P450 enzymes.